applejag/urlencode/README.md

 Encodes/decodes the input value for HTTP URL by default and prints the encoded/decoded value to STDOUT. urlencode              // read from STDIN urlencode myfile.txt   // read from myfile.txt

 Flags:
-  -a, --all                      use all input at once, instead of line-by-line -d, --decode                   decodes, instead of encodes -e, --encoding "path-segment"  encode/decode format -h, --help                     show this help text and exit
+  -a, --all              use all input at once, instead of line-by-line -d, --decode           decodes, instead of encodes -e, --encoding string  encode/decode format (default: "path-segment") -h, --help             show this help text and exit
       --version          show version and exit

 Valid encodings, and their intended usages:
                          http://user:pass@site.com/index.html?q=value#Frag